-The threats that I hear on credit card cases really throw me for a loop.
-Just the other day, a lady called my office telling me that she was threatened by a major credit card company.
-She advised that her husband had a credit card in his name only and he passed away.
-She called the credit card company to advise them of his passing and they told her to pay the debt.
+The threats that we hear on credit card cases really throw us for a loop.
+Recently, a lady called our office telling us that she was threatened by a major credit card company.
+She explained that her husband had a credit card in his name only and he passed away.
+This nice lady then called the credit card company to advise them of his passing and they told her to pay the debt.
 She advised that she was disabled and did not have any disposable income.
 They asked her what the husband charged on his credit card and her reply was that he bought her a motorized wheelchair.

 Unbelievably, the credit card company told her to sell the wheelchair and give them the money from the sale.
 The woman became scared and told them that the wheelchair was not operational as it needed a new battery.
 The credit card company actually tried to order her to buy a new battery, make sure that the wheelchair was operational, sell it, and then give them the proceeds!

-Fortunately, the lady called our office where I advised her that the threats were illegal.
-I further advised the lady that she could likely file a lawsuit against the company for unfair debt collection practices.
+Fortunately, the lady called our office where we advised her that the threats were illegal.
+We further advised the lady that she could likely file a lawsuit against the company for unfair debt collection practices.
 There is a federal law that protects individuals from debt collector abuse and its called the Fair Debt Collection Practices Act (FDCPA for short).

 We see other debt collector threats from time to time, “We’re going to throw you in jail” or “We’re going to sell your house”.
 Neither of those things are going to happen.
 Jail time is not a possibility in a credit card case in just about any circumstance.
 Debtor’s jail was abolished in the 1800’s.
 There isn’t a law anywhere in the United States that allows a person to go to jail for non-payment of a credit card debt.

 From time to time, we see other threats including physical threats, threats to have you arrested, threats to have you fired from your job, threats to tell your employer/family/friends that you don’t pay your bills, and some others, but these threats are usually only made by the really shady collectors.
 These threats shouldn’t concern you because they’re not going to follow up on any of them.
 The reason that these threats are made is because they are effective.
-There are many people in your position, that is, dealing with a debt collector.
+There are many people in your position, facing the same circumstances, and most do not know their rights.
 Statistics that we have seen show that 90% of the people who are contacted by a debt collector do not consult with an attorney and then they either make payments to the debt collector or “put their head in the sand” and do nothing.
 Debt collectors know this for a fact… they know that the scare tactics work and they know that most people are not going to consult a consumer attorney.
-They get paid when you make a payment, so its in their best interests to use everything that they can to make you pay, whether its legal or not.
+They get paid when you make a payment, so it’s in their best interests to use everything that they can to make you pay, whether it’s legal or not.
 Call us before you call them.
 Whether you hire us or not, the information that you receive will at least give you some peace of mind.

-If you have are facing debt collector threats from a credit card company or a collection agency, whether its on a credit card, student loan, personal loan, auto loan or other, please contact my office at 412-823-8003 or send an email to Attorney Greg Artim
+If you have are facing debt collector threats from a credit card company or a collection agency, whether its on a credit card, student loan, personal loan, auto loan or other, please contact our office at 412-348-8600 or send an email to Attorney Greg Artim